alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Alabama Juvenile Criminal Court Records Open to the Public?

-Pursuant to Rule 20 of Alabama’s Rules of Juvenile Procedure, records of court proceedings pertaining to juveniles are automatically sealed by the state statutes.
+According to Alabama’s Rules of Juvenile Procedure, records of court proceedings pertaining to juveniles are automatically sealed by the state statutes.
 However, these records may be made available to selected persons in the event of an appeal or following a court-issued order which must feature details of a good cause justifying the release of the requested document.
 On the other hand, statistical information on juvenile court processes and case dispositions may be obtained if it is verified that the release of the information contained in the record will not be detrimental to the subject of the record.

 How to Find Alabama Criminal History Records

 Alabama criminal court records may not be used as alternatives to criminal history information or background checks.
 The criminal history records of residents of Alabama are maintained by the Criminal Justice Services Division of the Alabama State Bureau of Investigation.
 Unlike court records, criminal history information contains a summary of all offenses for which an individual has been found guilty and convicted.
 The record also includes arrests, pending dispositions, and information regarding nolle-pressed charges (in some cases).
-However, it excludesinmate record information for persons who are actively incarcerated.
+However, it excludes inmate record information for persons who are actively incarcerated.

 In-person or mail-in requests may be made by downloading and completing the ALEA Application to Review Alabama Criminal History Record Information (CHRI).
 This will require the subject to be fingerprinted by any of the state-approved fingerprinting services.
 Upon completing the process, the form may be enclosed along with a copy of a photo ID and a cheque or money order payment of the fees indicated on the form.
 The subject is also required to notarize the application and indicated authorization for the ALEA to release all criminal information to an indicated requestor.